University Honors Scholars

 This program is intended to function like a “minor” and will include special regalia and recognition at commencement, as well as corresponding designations on the student’s diploma and transcript.
 Students commit to engage in special coursework, service work, and cultural activities to enrich their regular learning, as well as enhance their resumes and networking opportunities.
 Core courses with HNRS prefixes are listed below.
 Many non-HNRS courses can be taken as honors “contract courses” and will fulfill General Education or academic major requirements.
 Honors contract courses help fulfill the minimum required credit hours for recognition at graduation and allow students to work with faculty in classes of their choosing to do honors-level work.

-Eligibility for the HSP scholarship is based on acceptance into the Program.
+Eligibility for the UHS scholarship is based on acceptance into the Program.
 However, Program admission does not guarantee that a student will receive the award, because scholarships are awarded on a competitive, first-come, first-admitted basis from a finite annual fund.
 When the fund is exhausted for the academic year, students who did not receive the scholarship will be placed on a waiting list.

 Requirements for 4-year Honors Students

-HNRS 100 Honors Perspectives and Skills 1
+| HNRS 100 Honors Perspectives and Skills | 1 |

-HNRS 200 Meaning & Service in a Diverse World 1
+| HNRS 200 Meaning & Service in a Diverse World | 1 |

-HNRS 203 Honors Seminar 1
+| HNRS 203 Honors Seminar | 1 |

-HNRS 300 Junior Thesis Project 1
+| HNRS 300 Junior Capstone Project | 1 |

-HNRS 303 Honors Seminar 1
+| HNRS 303 Honors Seminar | 1 |

-HNRS 333 Honors Lab (min. of 2/max of 4 full credits) 0 - .5
+| HNRS 333 Honors Lab (min. of 2/max of 4 full credits) | 0-.5 |

-HNRS 400 Senior Thesis Project 1
+| HNRS 400 Senior Capstone Project | 1 |

-HNRS 497 Senior Capstone 0
+| HNRS 497 Senior Capstone | 0 |

 Requirements for Transfer or Current LMU Students

 Transfer students and current LMU students who have at least two years (or 60 credits) of degree-work remaining are eligible to apply for the Program if they have a minimum cumulative college GPA of 3.0.
-Students completing at least 18 honors course credits, including the Honors Thesis project, will receive recognition as Honors Scholars on their transcript.
+Students completing at least 18 honors course credits, including the Honors Capstone Project, will receive recognition as Honors Scholars on their transcript.
 Transfer students who have completed all or part of the requirements of an honors program at another academic institution may have some of these requirements waived with the approval of the Honors Council.

 For transfer or current LMU students, the required honors courses are:

-HNRS 203 Honors Seminar 1
+| HNRS 203 Honors Seminar | 1 |

-HNRS 300 Junior Thesis Project 1
+| HNRS 300 Junior Capstone Project | 1 |

-HNRS 303 Honors Seminar 1
+| HNRS 303 Honors Seminar | 1 |

-HNRS 333 Honors Lab (min. of 1/max of 2 full credits) 0 - .5
+| HNRS 333 Honors Lab (min. of 1/max of 2 full credits) | 0-.5 |

-HNRS 400 Senior Thesis Project 1
+| HNRS 400 Senior Capstone Project | 1 |

-HNRS 497 Senior Capstone 0
+| HNRS 497 Senior Capstone | 0 |

 Contract Courses

-All honors students will earn the balance of required credit hours by selecting contract courses (CCs) that allow them to engage in scholarship under the mentorship of a faculty member.
-At the beginning of each semester, honors students may choose no more than three (3) of their regular courses to designate as contract courses.
-Students must request a “contract” with the instructor to do honors-level work in that course.
-This work is agreed upon in writing (CC proposal form) between the student and instructor and then routed for authorization by department chairs, deans, and the Honors Council.
-At the end of the semester, the Honors Director and Office of Academic Affairs verify that the work was completed and all contract terms met.
-The Registrar then designates the course as HNRS on the student's permanent transcript.
+All honors scholars will earn the remaining honors course credits required for recognition as a University Honors Scholar or Honors Scholar by selecting contract courses (CCs) that allow them to engage in scholarship under the mentorship of a faculty member.
+At the beginning of each semester, honors scholars may choose no more than three (3) of their regular courses to designate as CCs.
+Students must request a contract with the instructor to do honors-level work in that course during the first weeks of the semester.
+The honors-level work to be completed is agreed upon in writing between the student and instructor with the finalized ‘UHS Contract Course Application’ form found on the Honors Scholar Canvas site.
+Scholars must submit all CCs, signed by the instructors and themselves, to the Canvas site by the due date listed on the application form.
+The form is then routed for authorization by department chairs, college deans, and the Honors Council.
+All aspects of the contract must be fulfilled within the semester of the contract course.

-Honors Thesis and HNRS-prefix courses
+Honors Capstone and HNRS-prefix courses

 The honors seminars (HNRS 203 and 303) are taught by faculty from across campus on an array of topics that introduce students to multi- and interdisciplinary research.
 All faculty are invited to propose and teach seminar topics in their areas of expertise.